hanlee4g/mybots/README.md

 # The Engineer Final Project
 ### Completed by [Hanjune Lee](https://www.linkedin.com/in/hanjunelee/) as part of Northwestern University's [CS396: Artifical Life](https://www.mccormick.northwestern.edu/computer-science/academics/courses/descriptions/396-2.html)
  I have selected The Engineer pathway.
-At a high level, I generate randomly generated creatures made up of links (rectangular prisms), joints (connections between links), sensor neurons, and motor neurons.
+At a high level, I create randomly generated creatures made up of links (rectangular prisms), joints (connections between links), sensor neurons, and motor neurons.
 Then, I evolve them by randomly mutating them and replacing parents with better performing children.
 This project maximizes the distance that the creatures travel.

 ---